jfdm/sif-lang/README.md

-Named after the Norse God Sif who was renowned for his knowledge and wisdom.
-Project Mímir is provided as part of the doctoral research by Jan de Muijnck-Hughes.
+Named after the Norse Goddess Sif who was married to Thor and associated with fertility, family and wedlock.
+Sif-lang is provided as part of the doctoral research by Jan de Muijnck-Hughes.
 In his research he looks to investigate how to facilitate the uptake of novel cryptographic schemes through the use of pattern languages.

 ## What is Sif-Lang